Proposal of a Checking Parameter in the Simulated Annealing Method Applied to the Spin Glass Model: The Results of Monte Carlo Simulations

-As an example of the use of the present-checking parameter, we performed a Monte Carlo method to the $\pm J$ Ising spin glass model on the cubic lattice with periodic boundary conditions.
-As the Monte Carlo method, we applied the Metropolis method\cite{MRRTT}.
+As an example of the use of the present checking parameter, we performed a Monte Carlo simulation of the $\pm J$ Ising spin glass model on the simple cubic lattice with periodic boundary conditions.
+We applied the Glauber dynamics\cite{D, Og} which randomly updates each single spin with probability $\frac{e^{- \beta \Delta E}}{1 + e^{- \beta \Delta E}}$, where $\Delta E$ is the energy difference by updating the corresponding spin.
 We set the value of the magnetic field $h$ to zero.
 We investigated the annealing schedule of $T = N / t^a$, where $a$ is an adjusting parameter, and, in this section, $t$ is the Monte Carlo time.
 We made temperature change per one Monte Carlo step according to the annealing schedule of $T = N / t^a$.
 The spins are chosen at random in the initial states.
-We estimated the checking parameter $D^{(\pm J)}$ by calculating the pseudo work $\Upsilon$.
-The linear system-size is $8$, the number of sites, $N$, is $512$, and the number of nearest-neighbor pairs in the whole system, $N_B$, is 1536.
-We investigated $a = 1.2, 1.0$ and $0.8$.
-We set $J / k_B = 1$ for simplicity, and investigated $T = 1.0, 1.1, 1.2, \ldots, 4.8$.
+We estimated the checking parameter $D^{(\pm J)}$.
+The system length is $12$, the number of sites $N$ is $1728$, and the number of nearest-neighbor pairs in the whole system $N_B$ is 5184.
+We investigated $a = 1.2, 1.0$ and $0.8$ respectively.
+We set $J / k_B = 1$ for simplicity, and we investigated $T = 1.0, 1.1, 1.2, \ldots, 4.8$ respectively.